Law Enforcement

 Shooting at moving vehicles, whether in an attempt to disable the vehicle or neutralize the driver, is often ineffective and dangerous.
 It typically does not stop the vehicle, fails to mitigate the threat to the officer, jeopardizes uninvolved people, and injures or kills occupants.
 Lexipol policy acknowledges the ineffectiveness and danger of this tactic, guiding officers to “move out of the path of an approaching vehicle instead of discharging their firearm at the vehicle or any of its occupants” and prohibiting discharging their weapon unless “the officer reasonably believes there are no other reasonable means available to avert the threat of the vehicle.”
 This guidance has been in Lexipol policy for over a decade.

-Recently, police reformers have initiated a movement to ban police from shooting at moving vehicles altogether.
-This position does not align with Supreme Court case law as well as numerous cases in federal circuits that found shooting at vehicles is reasonable under certain circumstances where an individual or the vehicle itself was posing a deadly threat to the officer.
-Further, the position is not practical.
+Supreme Court case law as well as numerous cases in federal circuits have found shooting at vehicles to be reasonable under certain circumstances where an individual or the vehicle itself was posing a deadly threat to the officer.
 There may be occasions where officers must shoot at a moving vehicle to stop the infliction of death or serious injury (e.g., vehicle attacks against crowds).
 Given that shooting at moving vehicles involves several real-time considerations (e.g., what precipitates the need for deadly force, the potential for striking someone or something beyond the target), it is prudent for agencies to address this issue through robust training in accordance with policy.

 Learn More